projekt-scope/scope-data-service/README.md

 The SCOPE data service allows to create, store and visualize complex geometrical information with the help of the open-source geometry kernel openCASCADE.
 It consists of an Autodesk Revit 2019 exporter based on RevitPythonShell and a small GUI for visualizing the 3D geometry and its RDF graph representation.
 It uses the OCC ontology published at w3id.org/occ.

 ## ToDo
 - [x] Directly export Revit information into the Fuseki database

 ## Acknowledgments

 The code development is done within the German research project SCOPE (www.projekt-scope.de), funded by the Federal Ministry for Economic Affairs and Energy.
+The packages three.js (https://threejs.org/) and pythonOCC (https://github.com/tpaviot/pythonocc) are used in the code.

 ## Contact persons